 Everyday living with AHP

 AHP is unpredictable and unforgiving.
-It can take over your life with symptoms that can disrupt everything from sleep to the ability to work and socialize.
-Even those who rarely experience attacks may live in constant fear of them.
+It can interfere with your life with symptoms that can disrupt everything from sleep to the ability to work and socialize.
+People with AHP may live in constant fear of the next attack.

-Although this is a lifelong disease, it's important to know that there are things you can do to reduce your chances of attacks and have a better quality of life.
+Although this is a lifelong disease, it's important to know that there are things you can do to reduce your chance of attacks and have a better quality of life.

 Avoiding Triggers Can Make a Difference

 Common triggers for attacks are shown below.
 Since triggers can be different for every person, there may be others not listed here.

 Be aware of:

 - The way some drugs in certain medication classes may affect AHP, including:

 - Migraine drugs

 Speak with your doctor if you have any questions about your medications and AHP.